BrewhouseTeam/brewhouseteam.github.io/_posts/2014-05-01-gourmet-service-objects.md

 end
 {% endhighlight %}

-Three conventions I follow are:
+The three conventions I follow are:

 * Services go under the `app/services` directory.
 I encourage you to use subdirectories for business logic-heavy domains.
 For instance:
   * The file `app/services/invite/accept.rb` will define `Invite::Accept`